 SQL Source Control 3.6 and later includes a beta version of the new Migrations V2 functionality.
 This is an improved version of the V1 migration script functionality first introduced in SQL Source Control 3.0, and works quite differently.

-The Migrations V2 beta is disabled by default, and SQL Source Control still uses Migrations V1.
+Because Migrations V2 is still in beta, SQL Source Control still uses Migrations V1 by default.
 To enable Migrations V2, you need to enable it in the engine and comparison options.

 - Why migration scripts are useful

 - Disabling the Migrations V2 beta

 - How V2 migration scripts are used in deployment

 - Setting the location of the temporary database

 - Example: renaming a table without data loss

 - Example: writing a V2 migration script that affects objects not yet in the target database

 - Packaging V2 migration scripts for Deployment Manager